Wendy A. Naus, Executive Director

 Angela L. Sharpe, MG, Deputy Director

-Angela Sharpe is the Deputy Director for the Consortium of Social Science Associations, where she is responsible for lobbying Members of Congress and their staff on health and behavior research and representing COSSA to executive branch agencies, particularly the Department of Health and Human Services.
+Angela Sharpe is the Deputy Director for the Consortium of Social Science Associations, where she is responsible for lobbying Members of Congress and their staff on health and behavior research and representing COSSA to executive branch agencies, particularly the Department of Health and Human Services and the Department of Education.
 She runs two coalitions out of the COSSA office: The Coalition to Promote Research (CPR), which has functioned to promote peer-reviewed research supported by the National Institutes of Health (NIH) and the National Science Foundation (NSF); and the Coalition For the Advancement of Health Through Behavioral and Social Science Research (CAHT-BSSR), which works with NIH’s Office of Behavioral and Social Science Research to infuse health and behavior issues throughout NIH.
 Angela also leads the Collaborative for Enhancing Diversity in Science (CEDS), organizations dedicated to increasing the diversity of individuals involved in the scientific enterprise.
-CEDS is responsible for the following reports on diversity in science—Enhancing Diversity in Science: Working Together to Develop Common Data, Measures and Standards and Enhancing Diversity in Science: A Leadership Retreat on the Role of Professional Associations and Scientific Societies.
 Angela joined the COSSA staff in 1995.
 Previously, she served as a legislative assistant to former Rep. Carrie P. Meek (D-FL) and to the late Rep. R. Lawrence Coughlin (R-PA).
 Prior to working on Capitol Hill, Angela worked for the Library of Congress’ National Library Service for the Blind and Physically Handicapped.
 She earned her Master in Government from The Johns Hopkins University.
 She has a B.S. in industrial relations and a B.S. in psychology from the University of North Carolina at Chapel Hill.

 Julia Milton, Assistant Director for Public Affairs/Government Relations Associate